andriikopp/business_rules2sql/README.md

-# business_rules2sql
+# BR2SQL – Translate Business Rules into a Database Schema
-Business rules (facts, definitions) to SQL transformation.
+Free online service for business rules translation into a database components.
+Generates SQL DDL commands to create a database.